Naseem-Brady/seemSite/README.md

-Made with love for Arielle Golden
+Made with love for A.G.